 - New block proposal: each peer in the network may anytime propose a bundle of transactions, by transmitting 1-n own signed transactions to the network.

 - Each peer receiving such a proposal may transmit its vote to the network.
 If a peer also has own transactions it adds his own transactions to the proposal first and re-transmits the proposal to the network.
 Per round, each peer can only add one stack of own transactions.

 - As soon as a peer in the network detects that 2/3 of the whole network have voted for a specific proposal, it issues a commit message and broadcasts it to the network.

-- As soon as 2/3 of the network have issued commit messages, peers starting to issue confirm messages.
-The new block gets written to the chain.
+- As soon as 2/3 of the network have issued commit messages, the new block gets written to the chain.

 - A new round starts.